 Happy National DNA Day!
 Each year on April 25 we celebrate the 1953 publication of James Watson, Francis Crick, Maurice Wilkins, and Rosalind Franklin’s discovery of DNA’s double helix.
-The day also marks the completion of the in 2003.
+The day also marks the completion of the first human genome sequence in 2003.

 In February 2018, I gave an invited lecture at the Cold Spring Harbor Laboratory in New York on forensic DNA and the role of the National Institute of Standards and Technology in strengthening forensic science at a special event honoring Watson and Crick’s discovery.
 At the event, I had the honor of meeting Watson himself.
 I enjoyed sharing a copy of my latest book on forensic DNA typing with this great scientist as we reviewed the application of DNA to solve crimes and its impact over the years.

 One of the advances Watson and I discussed was the value of using DNA databases to assist criminal investigations.
 But traditional DNA databases, such as the National DNA Index System (NDIS) run by the FBI, only work if the suspect’s DNA is already on file as a result of the person being caught or convicted for a previous crime.
 Law enforcement DNA databases are usually very effective because criminals typically start with small violations that get them entered into the database before they progress to more serious crimes that they can be connected to using information from their initial entry.
 NDIS contains more than 17 million offender and arrestee profiles that are regularly compared with almost 1 million crime scene profiles.
 Over the past 20 years, NDIS has assisted about 450,000 law enforcement investigations.
 However, many cases go unsolved because the perpetrator operates under the radar.
 That all changed a year ago …

 Apprehension of the Golden State Killer